Pictured above: Oblongleaf twinflower (Dyschoriste oblongifolia) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-Oblongleaf twinflower occurs naturally in dry to moist sandhills, flatwoods and mixed upland forests.
-It attracts bees and butterflies, including the malachite (Siproeta stelenes) and white peacock (Anartia jatrophae).
-It is a host plant for the common buckeye (Junonia coenia).
+Oblongleaf twinflower is a low-growing wildflower found in dry to moist sandhills, flatwoods and mixed upland forests in North and Central Florida.
+It attracts bees and butterflies, including the Malachite (Siproeta stelenes) and White peacock (Anartia jatrophae), and is a host plant for the Common buckeye (Junonia coenia).
 Look for small pale-green eggs laid singly on leaves.
 Common buckeye caterpillars eat both leaves and flowers and may be seen on the plants year-round and especially in fall.

 The common name “twinflower” refers to its flowers being born in pairs (“twins”) atop the stems.